cezarykuran/oaii/README.md

 - A comprehensive set of helper functions for seamless communication with API.
 - Useful tools for efficient data manipulation and transformation.
-- An interactive Shiny demo application, which can be accessed at https://cezarykuran.shinyapps.io/oaii/ (feel free to explore its functionality!).
-- Several demonstration terminal applications written as R scripts.
-These applications serve as practical examples, demonstrating how to effectively leverage the package's functions for API communication.

 **Endpoint helpers implemented so far:**